 - Clean up following the meal, though there will be a dishwasher to help with clean-up and dishes.

 Lunch (12-1pm) and Dinner (6-7pm) are offered throughout the program starting with Dinner on Sunday, March 22nd and ending with Dinner on Thursday March 16th.

 Meals provided during the program do not need to be fancy by any means!
 We’re happy to be able to provide basic, hearty, home-cooked food for the youth.
 Past meals include: Tacos, Soup & Sandwiches, Chili, Mac & Cheese, Pizza, Lasagna, Pierogies, Stew, Curry…and many more.

 Want to help out but can’t do a meal?

 KIAC is also looking for a variety of baked goods and will happily take anything from banana bread, to cookies, to muffins, etc. We can accept these at any time between February and the program dates (they will be frozen).

-If you would like to supply baked goods, please refrain from using any nuts or nut products, and please include a list of ingredients when dropping items off.
+If you would like to supply baked goods, please refrain from using any apples, nuts or nut products as we have students with allergies to these specific ingredients.
+Please also include your name and a list of ingredients when dropping items off.